 Any uncollected billed amounts for our performance obligations recognized over time, including contract retentions, are recorded within accounts receivable trade - billed.
-At December 31, 2023, December 31, 2022, and December 31, 2021 accounts receivable included contract retentions (in thousands) of approximately \$1,310, \$932, and \$1,139, respectively, which are considered contract assets.
+At December 31, 2024, December 31, 2023, and December 31, 2022 accounts receivable included contract retentions (in thousands) of approximately \$1,523, \$1,310, and \$932, respectively, which are considered contract assets.

 Our billed and unbilled revenue may be exposed to potential credit risk if our customers should encounter financial difficulties, and we maintain an allowance for estimated expected credit losses.
 A considerable amount of judgment is required when determining expected credit losses.
 Estimates of such expected losses are recorded based on historical losses experienced by the Company, current macro- and micro-economic conditions, and expected macro- and micro-economic conditions.
 Additional reserves are accumulated when we believe a specific customer may not be able to meet its financial obligations due to deterioration in financial condition or credit rating.
 Factors relevant to our assessment include our prior collection history with our customers, the related aging of past due balances, projections of credit losses based on historical trends or past events, and forecasts of future economic conditions.
-At December 31, 2023 and December 31, 2022, total allowances for credit losses and doubtful accounts were \$806 and \$781, respectively.
+At December 31, 2024 and December 31, 2023, total allowances for credit losses were \$1,130 and \$806, respectively.

-The rollforward of our allowance for credit losses (in thousands) for the year ended December 31, 2023, was as follows:
+The rollforward of our allowance for credit losses (in thousands) for the year ended December 31, 2024, was as follows:

-Balance at December 31, 2022 \$ 781

-Cumulative Effect of Adoption of ASU 2016-13 64

-Provision for Expected Credit Losses (39)

 Balance at December 31, 2023 \$ 806

+Collection of Expected Credit Losses (467)

+Provision for Expected Credit Losses 791

+Balance at December 31, 2024 \$ 1,130